What Is First Wort Hopping? – German Brewing Techniques

 Rather than wait until your wort is boiling, you add an amount of your hops just beforehand, then proceed as normal.

-Why Do People Use The First Wort Hopping Technique
+Why Do People Use the First Wort Hopping Technique

 The primary goal of FWH is to create a refined bitterness, a smoother taste with fewer teeth, if you will.